What is Autocratic Leadership? – Definition, Characteristics, and Examples

 They don’t have enough reasons, passion, or motivation to put anything and everything they have in the project.

-And it makes sense because they are indeed not going to get the credit for it, so why even bother?
+And it makes sense because they are not going to get the credit for it, so why even bother?

 The Truth About Workplace Environment In Autocratic Leadership Management